oxfist/night-owl.nvim/README.md

 <!-- prettier-ignore-start -->
 > [!NOTE]
-> You can skip this step if you followed the `lazy.nvim` setup (that
+> You can skip this step if you followed the `lazy.nvim` setup, which
-> already sets the colorscheme).
+> already sets the colorscheme.
 <!-- prettier-ignore-end -->

 Add the following to your Lua configuration files, e.g.